mibur1/psy111/book/introduction/5_Scientific_Comp/1_numpy.md

 from nilearn import datasets
 import nibabel as nib

-haxby_dataset = datasets.fetch_adhd(n_subjects=1) # Download the Haxby dataset
+haxby_dataset = datasets.fetch_adhd(n_subjects=1); # Download the Haxby dataset
 fmri_img = nib.load(haxby_dataset.func[0]) # Load the fMRI data using nibabel
 fmri_data = fmri_img.get_fdata() # Convert to a 4D numpy array
 print(f"Shape of the fMRI data: {fmri_data.shape}")
 ```

 You can see that the data has shape `(61, 73, 61, 176)`, meaning that it has four dimensions. fMRI data is similar to a picture which is composed of individual pixels, with the addition that the brain is a three-dimensional object and is thus separated in little cubes called *voxels*.
-As such three-dimensional scans are aquired in slices, the first two dimensions are the in-plane dimensions of the scan ($61 * 73$ voxels), the third dimension are the $61 slices$, and the third dimension is the time, telling us that $176$ scans of the brain were obtained over time.
+As such three-dimensional scans are aquired in slices, the first two dimensions are the in-plane dimensions of the scan ($61 * 73$ voxels), the third dimension are the $61$ slices, and the third dimension is the time, telling us that $176$ scans of the brain were obtained over time.

 ### Indexing arrays